 Similarly, larger public events attracting more people will require a different process: please visit events buddy - help arranging your event

-For more information on applying for a road closure contact Rebecca Owen on 01455 255879 or complete our democratic support contact form
+For more information on applying for a road closure or for an application form, please contact Rebecca Owen on 01455 255879 or complete our democratic support contact form